kiudee/cs-ranking/README.rst

 * FATE (First aggregate then evaluate)
 * FETA (First evaluate then aggregate)

-In addition we also offer these benchmark algorithms:
+In addition we also offer these benchmark algorithms for choice functions:

+* RankNetChoiceFunction
+* GeneralizedLinearModel
+* PairwiseSVMChoiceFunction

+These are the state-of-the-art approaches for the discrete choice functions:
+* GeneralizedNestedLogitModel
+* MixedLogitModel
+* NestedLogitModel
-* Expected Rank Regression
+* PairedCombinatorialLogit
-* RankNet
+* RankNetDiscreteChoiceFunction
-* RankSVM
+* PairwiseSVMDiscreteChoiceFunction

 Check out our `interactive notebooks`_ to quickly find out what our package can do.